ODAI Process Overview

 Step Two: Schedule an Appointment with an Access Coordinator

-Once the access form is complete, a student will schedule a meeting with their Access Coordinator.
+Once the access form is complete, a student will schedule a meeting with their Access Coordinator from within the AIM student portal.
 If a student already has documentation of their disability and need for accommodations, they should provide that before the meeting.

 3